Johswald/awesome-hypernetworks/README.md

 A curated list of awesome hypernetwork resources, inspired by [awesome-computer-vision](https://github.com/jbhuang0604/awesome-computer-vision) and [awesome implicit representations](https://github.com/vsitzmann/awesome-implicit-representations).

 ## Introduction
-Hpernetworks have become very common in the field of deep learning and appear in some way or another already in thousands of papers.
+Hypernetworks have become very common in the field of deep learning and appear in some way or another already in thousands of papers.
 In the following, I will therefore try to make a list of resources that are *only* a good representative of the most interesting concepts around
 HyperNetworks.
 Also, there will be bias towards my papers.